quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part11_Advantages_of_T.md

 #### Exercise 6.5 RMS Error Behavior of TD Method
-Background context: In the right graph of Example 6.2, the RMS error of the TD method seems to go down and then up again, especially at high \(\alpha\).
-This behavior suggests that there might be a phase where increasing \(\alpha\) improves convergence but beyond a certain point, it can destabilize the learning process.
+Background context: In the right graph of Example 6.2, the RMS error of the TD method seems to go down and then up again, especially at high $\alpha $.
+This behavior suggests that there might be a phase where increasing $\alpha$ improves convergence but beyond a certain point, it can destabilize the learning process.

 :p What could have caused the RMS error pattern observed in Exercise 6.5?
 ??x
-The answer with detailed explanations: The observed pattern of RMS error going down and then up again at high \(\alpha\) values is likely due to the balance between exploration and exploitation in the learning process.
-Initially, a higher \(\alpha\) value can lead to more aggressive updates, which might reduce error quickly.
-However, as \(\alpha\) increases further, these large updates can destabilize the learning process, leading to oscillations or divergence of the value function estimates.
+The answer with detailed explanations: The observed pattern of RMS error going down and then up again at high $\alpha $ values is likely due to the balance between exploration and exploitation in the learning process.
+Initially, a higher$\alpha $ value can lead to more aggressive updates, which might reduce error quickly.
+However, as$\alpha$ increases further, these large updates can destabilize the learning process, leading to oscillations or divergence of the value function estimates.

 ```java
 // Pseudocode for TD(0) update with varying alpha values